theunrealtarik/tae-tool/README.md

 - To get a better understanding how in world this piece of software runs, take a look on the `assets` folder and `configs/main.json`, or contact me <br/>

 3. **Ready!**
-<br/>If everything has been set, you can run it with this command
+If everything has been set, you can run it with this command
 ```
 node .
 # or